Projected Bayesian Spatial Factor Models: Introduction

-To illustrate the practical utility and advantages of the proposed Bayesian spatial factor model, this work features an application to a spatial transcriptomics dataset derived from human kidney tissue.
-Section~\ref{sec: real_data_analy} presents a comparative analysis against contemporary 'black-box' auto-encoder-based algorithms, STAGATE \citep{dong2022deciphering} and GraphST \citep{long2023spatially}, specifically for the task of spatial domain identification.
+To illustrate the practical utility and advantages of the PBSF model, this work features an application to a human kidney spatial transcriptomics dataset.
+Section~\ref{sec: real_data_analy} presents a comparative analysis against contemporary `black-box' auto-encoder-based algorithms, STAGATE \citep{dong2022deciphering} and GraphST \citep{long2023spatially}, specifically for the task of spatial domain identification.
 The results demonstrate that the proposed methodology achieves performance comparable to, and in some instances superior to, these leading competitors.
-More critically, it yields more interpretable insights into the underlying complex biological systems, an advantage of particular significance when analyzing novel spatial omics data that lack pre-existing annotations or labels.
-Consequently, the proposed methodology provides a scalable, fully Bayesian, probability-based regression framework for large-scale spatial omics data.
-This framework matches the representational capacity of current auto-encoder-based approaches while distinctly offering enhanced interpretability and uncertainty quantification.
+More critically, it yields more interpretable insights into the underlying complex biological systems, an advantage of particular significance when analysing novel spatial omics data that lack pre-existing annotations or labels.
+Consequently, the proposed methodology provides a scalable, fully Bayesian, probability-based regression framework for large-scale spatial omics data, offering enhanced interpretability and uncertainty quantification.

-The remainder is organized as follows.
-Section~\ref{sec:BSF_model} introduces notation and provides background on Bayesian spatial factor models.
-Section~\ref{sec: simulation} presents simulation studies evaluating the performance of the proposed methodology, including a comprehensive sensitivity analysis to investigate the influence of different algorithmic choices on the mixing of weakly identifiable parameters and to assess the practical behavior of the proposed methodology.
-Finally, Section~\ref{sec: summary} offers concluding remarks and discusses avenues for future research.
+The rest is organised as follows.
+Section~\ref{sec:BSF_model} outlines notation and background on Bayesian spatial factor models.
+Section~\ref{sec: simulation} presents simulation studies with sensitivity analyses of algorithmic choices, parameter identifiability, and practical performance.
+Section~\ref{sec: summary} concludes with remarks and future research directions.